Chapter 19.142

 (6) Warning and disclaimer of liability.
 The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
 Flood heights may be increased by manmade or natural causes.
 This chapter does not imply that land outside the areas of special flood hazards or uses permitted within such areas will be free from flooding or flood damages.
 This chapter shall not create liability on the part of Federal Way, any officer or employee thereof, or the Federal Insurance Administration, for any flood damages that result from reliance on this chapter or any administrative decision lawfully made hereunder.

-(1) Development permit required.
-A development permit shall be obtained before construction or development begins within any area of special flood hazard established in FWRC 19.142.050(1).
+(1) Floodplain development permit required.
+A floodplain development permit shall be obtained before construction or development begins within any area of special flood hazard established in FWRC 19.142.050(1).
 The permit shall be for all structures including manufactured homes, as set forth in FWRC 19.142.040, and for all development including fill and other activities, also as set forth in FWRC 19.142.040.

-(2) Application for development permit.
-Application for a development permit shall be made and will include, but not be limited to, plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question, existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing.
+(4) Application for floodplain development permit in zone AE.
+Application for a floodplain development permit shall be made and will include, but not be limited to, plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question, existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing.
 Specifically, the following information is required:

-(a) Elevation in relation to mean sea level, of the lowest floor (including basement) of all structures recorded on a current elevation certificate (FEMA Form 81-31) with Section B completed by the city of Federal Way building official;
+(a) Proposed elevation in relation to mean sea level, of the lowest floor (including basement) of all structures recorded on a current elevation certificate (FEMA Form 81-31) with Section B completed by the city of Federal Way building official;

-(b) Elevation in relation to mean sea level to which any structure has been floodproofed;
+(b) Proposed elevation in relation to mean sea level to which any structure will be floodproofed;

 (c) Certification by a registered professional engineer or architect that the floodproofing methods for any nonresidential structure meet floodproofing criteria in FWRC 19.142.140(2);